plausible/website/_posts/2020-08-03-how-will-chromes-new-referrer-policy-affect-your-site-analytics.md

 * Facebook referrer only includes the fact that the visitor came from Facebook.
 Facebook never sends the post or comment ID where someone clicked.

 * Twitter sets the referrer to their link shortener so you can see the shortened link but not the actual tweet that brought the traffic.
+Plausible Analytics makes the best effort to find the relevant tweet that the visitor came from [using the Twitter API](https://docs.plausible.io/twitter/).

 * Google does not include the search keywords in the referrer so you can see that the visitor is coming from Google search but you cannot see which keyword phrase they used to find you.
+In Plausible Analytics, you can [integrate your Search Console data to see these search queries](https://docs.plausible.io/google-search-console-integration/).

 Chrome's latest change won't make a difference in dark traffic but it will create "dark traffic" within the specific referrer as you won't be able to see the exact page on the domain that is linking to you.